mrmollusc/js-chess/README.md

-# js-chess
+# mrmollusc's jschess
-a chess player and hopefully bot website idk im not that good i need hours please speed i need this
+A chess player without the cool moves and checking.

 6/06 - Started Project, followed a tutorial.